brendlin/HGamGamStar/README.md

     cd $TestArea/../run
     runJob.py --InputList Samples.txt --OutputDir MyOutputDir --Alg HiggsGamGamStarCutflowAndMxAOD --Config HGamGamStar/HggStarMxAOD.config --BatchCondor --Condor_UseLD_LIBRARY_PATH --GridDirect --nc_EventLoop_EventsPerWorker 100000
     ```

-### Merging the files of an EventLoop job

-Once the jobs above are complete, you can merge the files using the `EL::Driver::wait` command.
-The easiest way to do this is to launch this via command line, with:

-    cd MyOutputDir/..
-    runJob_merge MyOutputDir

-Note that this will wait for all jobs to finish, and then merge the root files.
-The resulting MxAODs will be in the directory `MyOutputDir/data-MxAOD`.
-If a job failed at any point, an error will be thrown and the merging will be paused.
-See below for how to re-run the jobs that failed.
-(You can simply re-run the above command after your jobs finish successfully, and the merging should start back up where it left off.)

 ### Rerunning failed / killed Condor jobs